Can You Go Swimming On Your Period?

 The only time this water pressure may drop while you’re swimming is if you laugh, cough, sneeze, or move around, but any fluid that comes out shouldn’t be noticeable.
 It’s such a small amount of blood each time, the water should dilute it before that happens.

-Of course, the pressure will drop again when you get out of the water and everything will go back to normal, but if you’re wearing a tampon or a menstrual cup this shouldn’t be a problem.
+Of course, the pressure will drop again when you get out of the water and everything will go back to normal, but if you’re wearing a tampon, menstrual cup, or our period-proof swimwear, this shouldn’t be a problem.

 Jaws really has done a number on people in the modern day, but we’re here to tell you that period blood does not attract sharks.
 A lot of people joke about it (perhaps unnecessarily), but extensive research has shown that there’s no correlation between shark attacks and menstruating swimmers or divers.
 To date, there have been no reports of people being attacked on their periods, and many people happily take trips and go diving when they’re on their time of the month.

-So it’s good news all round; it’s safe to swim in the ocean even if you’re on your period.
+So it’s good news all around; it’s safe to swim in the ocean even if you’re on your period.
 You won’t bring any sharks to the beach!

 You might’ve been told that swimming is a surefire way to make period cramps worse, but again it’s just not true (there really are a lot of myths around periods!).
 In fact, light exercise like swimming is often a fantastic way to beat those annoying aches and pains.
 This is because your body releases endorphins when you work out, and these act as a natural painkiller.
 They also give you an overall sense of wellbeing, which helps you to feel happier on any kind of flow.

-If you really are worried about going in the pool or the sea when you’re on your period, there are options for delaying it.
+If you really are worried about going in the pool or the sea whilst bleeding, there are options for delaying your period.
 If you’re using the typical combined hormonal contraceptive pills, for example, you can just continue on with the next pack instead of taking the placebo pills or missing a week.

 We’d always recommend talking to a trusted professional before switching up your birth control, or any medication.
 Better to be safe than sorry!